Imagen dinámica

 Each layer slightly overlaps the next, creating a sense of depth and space that invites the eye to explore the scene.

-Click here to explore advanced overlapping techniques and learn to create backgrounds that transport your viewers to incredibly detailed and realistic worlds.
+Click here to explore advanced overlapping techniques and learn how to create backgrounds that transport your viewers to incredibly detailed and realistic worlds.

 If we bring elements closer and overlap them, we achieve a more believable image.